-- 7.8.1 Equipment shall be well- maintained and kept in good condition to: - a) facilitate all sanitation procedures including sertu; - b) function as intended particularly at critical process steps; and - prevent contamination of products, goods and/ or cargo from non-halal materials and dangerous or hazardous materials. - 7.8.2 The management shall establish cleaning and maintenance schedules for equipment (including temperature control equipment) to ensure that operating specifications are met.
+- 7.8.1 Equipment shall be well-maintained and kept in good condition to: - facilitate all sanitation procedures including sertu; - b) function as intended particularly at critical process steps; and - c) prevent contamination of products and/ or goods from non-halal materials and dangerous or hazardous materials. - 7.8.2 The management shall establish cleaning and maintenance schedules for equipment (including temperature control equipment) to ensure that operating specifications are met.
 Cleaning and maintenance activities shall be recorded and verified.